atimpone/aws-foundation-journey/content/01-dev/04-reference/02-controlling-builder-team-access.md

 * AWS CLI or SDKs.
 * AWS CloudFormation or other Infrastucture as Code (IaC) tools such as Terraform.

+Variations:
+* Use include inline policies.
-Builders also attempt to attached both AWS and customer managed IAM policies to their IAM service roles.
+* Attach both AWS and customer managed IAM policies.

 ##### Using IAM Service Roles